getyoti/ios-sdk-button/README.md

 You will now need your SDK ID, Scenario ID and call back URL ready from your application dashboard.

-The SDK will need to be initialised, please add like below, your scenarios.
-Note that the SDK can support now multiple scenarios:
+For each of the scenarios you want to handle, you would need to add them to the YotiSDK like below:

 Swift:
 Please add the scenario method in your appDelegate.swift in :